mrfrkayvaz/bref/commands/commands.md

  - There should not be any item without a key definition.
 If such a case exists, the parser must raise an error.

- - If the data is an object, the output should be a Python dict.
+ - If the data is an object, the output should be a Rust dict.

- - If the data is an array, the output should be a Python list.
+ - If the data is an array, the output should be a Rust list.

 **Bref**